What does a Drafter do?

 Responsibilities:

-- Prepare construction documents and specifications.
+- Prepare construction documents, including plans, elevations, sections, and details.

 Qualifications